Red Velvet Cheesecake Hearts

 Combine the All-Purpose Flour, Baking Powder, and Salt in a bowl and mix it together.
 Set it aside.

-Then combine the sliced Butter and Semi-Sweet Chocolate in a heat proof bowl and set it over the simmering water.
+Then combine the sliced Butter and Semi-Sweet Chocolate Chips in a heat proof bowl and set it over the simmering water.

 Let it melt together as you gently stir it with a heat proof rubber spatula.
 Once it is smooth and shiny, take the bowl off of the heat.

 Let it cool for a minute, then whisk in the Dark Brown Sugar, followed by the whole Egg and Red Food Coloring.